Code-Institute-Submissions/Milestone_project_1-7/README.md

 The fonts used throughout the site were imported into the HTML of each page from Google Fonts and are called 'Roboto' and "Press Start 2p".

-As described above, this project went outside the original brief and is based on the needs of a real-life local company and will be used to fulfill a considerable gap in their entry stake into the marketplace.
-Given this, the functionality of the website will evolve over time to incorporate a Merchandise store, interactive Video Tours, and Online bookings & payments

 ### Technologies Used
 + HTML ~ main Language used to structure the individual pages of the website.
 + CSS ~ styling language used to format and visually build upon the accompanying HTML.